-Fiore di NO is Natalie Oliveros’ thumbprint on La Fiorita to select and extract the essences of 3 of 4 of our vineyards: Pian Bossolino (360m), Giardinello (360m) and Collo Sorbo Vineyard (220m).
+Fiore di NO is Natalie Oliveros’ thumbprint on La Fiorita to select and extract the essences of 3 of 4 of our vineyards: Pian Bossolino (360m), Giardinello (360m) and Collesorbo vineyard (220m).
 Made only on exceptional vintages, the diversity of soils carried by the Sangiovese from these 3 parcels give birth to wines where Natalie Oliveros has extracted the purest contrast between profound texture and freshness.
-She then blends these unique essences together to transform these singularities into a unity that is: Fiore di NO Brunello.
+She then blends these unique essences together to transform these singularities into a unity that is: Fiore di NO Brunello

 Montalcino · Loc.
 Castelnuovo dell’Abate